NicoSwag/radiance-notes/Mechanics/Pure Moon Weather.md

 Hex and Venoshock always do more damage
 Weather ball becomes dark type, doubles in power
 New ability: nocturnal.
 Speed doubles under moon.
+Blood moon is now a solar beam clone.
+New ability: lunatic.
+Increases attack and special attack by 1.3x, and moves heal for 1/8 of the damage dealt.
+However, loses 1/8 hp at the end of the turn.

 TO DO:
-Blood moon can be used twice in a row.
-Lunar blessing is weaker by default, full effect under moon New ability: lunatic.
-Increases attack power and adds the shell bell effect to moves New ability: moon's veil.
+Lunar blessing is weaker by default, full effect under moon

+New ability: moon's veil.
 Increases defensive stats under moon